-Concerning the blocking of transactions, see 5.8 Prohibitions and Remedies for Foreign-to-foreign Transactions, above.
-So far there have been six blocked transactions.
+Concerning the blocking of transactions, see 5.8 Prohibitions and Remedies for Foreign-to-foreign Transactions.
 The imposition of both behavioural and structural remedies is frequent practice.
-In 2018, the PCA issued decisions on 46 merger cases, two of which were in Phase II.
-The average time period for the Authority to clear transactions in 2018 was 28 days.
+In 2019, the PCA issued decisions on 59 merger cases, two of which were in Phase II.